AvaAvarai/CircularPlotter/README.md

     - Plots data points in a circular format based on the number of attributes.
     - Connects data points with Bezier curves.
     - Highlights the curves underneath the cursor.
-    - Prints the datapoints at 0,0
+    - Prints the datapoint vectors.
+    - Runs Linear Discriminant Analysis on the dataset.
+    - Plots the confusion matrix and decision boundary.
     - Supports multiple classes with unique color per class.
     - Adjustable Bezier curve control points for inner and outer curves.
     - Integrated file-picker for easy dataset selection.